CB2 micro

 5 Troubleshooting

-Following are important information that will help you assemble and debug your CB2 micro KIT.
+Following are important information that will help you assemble and debug your CB2 micro.

 1.1 Schematic diagram